sxdny/sxdny.dev/_posts/2023-05-24-yt-recommened.md

 Now that I was rearranging my YouTube subscriptions, I thought that it was a good idea to post a list about interesting and useful YouTube channels of my subscription list to help you find good content on the platform.

-So, without further ado, here are my **recommended YouTube channels list:**:
+So, without further ado, here are my **recommended YouTube channels list:**

 ## Self-help channels.

+Channels for improving yourself, your habits and your mentality.

 - [Dave Caya](https://www.youtube.com/@davecaya) (Self-help videos and little films)
 - [mregbe](https://www.youtube.com/@mregbe) (Self-help tips)